core-wg/oscore/draft-ietf-core-object-security.md

 - oscore_version: contains the OSCORE version number.
 Implementations of this specification MUST set this field to 1.
 Other values are reserved for future versions.

-- alg: contains the AEAD Algorithm from the security context used for the exchange (see {{context-definition}}).
+- alg_aead: contains the AEAD Algorithm from the security context used for the exchange (see {{context-definition}}).

 - request_kid: contains the value of the 'kid' in the COSE object of the request (see {{cose-object}}).